 Having been directly involved with the drafting and fine-tuning of these temporary safety protocols, I have high confidence that inbound tourism to South Africa can safely reopen in a phased manner from September 2020 onward.
+But whether this will happen we don't know.
 The final decision with regard to reopening dates for different markets will rest with the government, but we look forward to welcoming guests to this beautiful part of the world as soon as the pandemic is brought under control.

 Will it be safe to travel after COVID-19?

-While everyone is naturally hoping for a safe and effective vaccine to be developed soon, we believe even without a vaccine, within a few months from now, it will be safe to travel to Africa for all but the most high-risk individuals (such as people over 75 and those with certain existing health conditions).
+While everyone is naturally hoping for a safe and effective vaccine to be developed soon, we believe even without a vaccine, it will very soon be safe to travel to Africa for all but the most high-risk individuals (such as people over 75 and those with certain existing health conditions).
 Here are some reasons why we hold this view:

 Firstly, airlines around the world have been working to ensure the safety of passengers and reduce the risk of infection.
 The measures include zero contact check in and boarding procedures, thorough disinfection between flights, wearing of masks, and improved filtration and circulation of onboard air.
 Most modern planes use HEPA (high efficiency particulate air) filters, which are also used in hospital operating rooms, which are said to extract virtually all microbes and viruses from cabin air.
 When the ventilation system on planes is operating, airplane cabins have a very high ratio of outside fresh air to recirculated air – about 10 times higher than most commercial buildings.